malvikasharan/surrounded-by-giants/_posts/2020-09-02-dora-panel-open-science.md

 Starting from selecting a project idea, planning, data collection, processing, analysing, publishing, archiving and ensuring that others can build upon our research work.
 Ultimately, it promotes collaboration over competition.

 In this post, I want to draw your attention to a more hidden and invisible work that goes into it.
-Conducting reproducible research is overwhelming, both resource-wise and skill-wise.
-And since it is not mandatory for publication, the ultimate reward researchers aim to obtain, these efforts are often led by well-intentioned and self-motivated researchers.
+Conducting research with reproducible workflow can be daunting, both resource-wise and skill-wise.
+Moreover, it is seldom mandatory for publication; the ultimate reward researchers aim to obtain.
+Hence, most efforts in this area are often led by well-intentioned, self-motivated and often already overworked researchers.

-Let’s look at some of the visible work and tangible outcome researchers achieve in conducting and sharing their work openly:
+Here are some visible work and tangible outcome researchers may achieve in conducting and sharing their work openly:
-- Visible leaders of the projects might receive recognition for the overall success.
+- Visible leadership of the projects can bring recognition for the overall success.
 - Numbers of publications and successful grants (mind you, there are way more grant applications that are rejected).
 - Growth in community size, for example, if its a software project you can think of the users and collaborators as a community.
 - Open source codebase and documents that are available for reuse under a license.
 - DOI that most of these research outputs can be attached to and the citations can be counted.

 There is obviously more to research work, which is often invisible in research outputs.
 I have listed some of those hidden and invisible labour that exists in open source communities.
 - Shared leadership efforts and pro-active volunteer work.
 - People who can communicate science to a larger audience for researchers by citizen and participatory science.
 - Staff members who support others, for example, those in core staff positions.